 Here is the link to the August 2020 DTS Procurement newsletter.

 A new Master License Agreement Overview has been published here.
-A master license agreement (MLA) is an agreement between the State of Utah (i.e., the Department of Technology Services [DTS]) and a software vendor to purchase server and PC desktop software at large discounts.
+A master license agreement (MLA) is an agreement between the State of Utah (i.e., the Division of Technology Services [DTS]) and a software vendor to purchase server and PC desktop software at large discounts.
 State of Utah executive branch agencies can use this type of agreement to purchase software at a discounted rate.
 The DTS Purchasing Team submits requests for this software via the DTS purchasing system.

 Each year we ask DTS employees to nominate their peers to be recognized for the Governor’s and DTS Awards for Excellence.
 It’s our chance to recognize some of the great efforts of DTS employees.
 Here are the winners for this year: